Barbara Walsh (journalist): Personal

 Walsh is married to Eric Conrad, formerly a Ft.
 Lauderdale Sun-Sentinel beat reporter and Portland newspaper managing editor, who was named editor of The News-Times (Danbury, CT) in May 2006.
 They have two daughters, Emma and Nora, and have settled in Winthrop, Maine.

 Books

 Sammy in the Sky

 Walsh's first children's book was published by Candlewick Press in August 2011.
 Sammy in the Sky is a picture book featuring a girl and her hound dog, illustrated by the internationally known contemporary American realist painter Jamie Wyeth.
 Publishers Weekly called the book "a model of good mourning, it's a fruitful resource; as an account of loss, it goes to the pit of the stomach."

 August Gale

 Walsh's second book is non-fiction, August Gale: A Father and Daughter's Journey into the Storm (Globe Pequot Press, October 2011).
-It features the Newfoundland fishing industry and an infamous storm that killed four members of her extended family, based in Marysvale.
+It features the Newfoundland fishing industry and an infamous storm that killed four members of her extended family, based in Marystown.
 Kirkus Reviews called it "[a] celebration of traditional family values and reconciliation."